Jump to section:

 Step 2: State Update (Internal Model Maintenance)

 The agent updates its internal world model by integrating new sensor data with existing knowledge.
-This process, known as "state estimation" in robotics literature, allows the agent to maintain coherent understanding even when sensors provide incomplete information.
+This process, known as "state estimation" in robotics literature, allows the agent to maintain a coherent understanding even when sensors provide incomplete information.

-Example: The autonomous vehicle updates its model to record: "Traffic signal at intersection coordinate (X,Y) is currently red.
+Example: The autonomous vehicle updates its model to record: "Traffic signal at intersection coordinate (X, Y) is currently red.
 Five vehicles are queued ahead.
 Pedestrian crossing is active.
 Expected signal change in 30 seconds based on historical timing."

 Step 3: Rule Application (Decision Logic)